How to start a dog-walking business in Canada

-This guide presents everything you need to know about starting a dog-walking business in Canada.
+Discover everything you need to know about starting your own dog-walking business in Canada.

 Setting up a dog-walking business in Canada isn’t as complicated as you may think.
-However, there are a few necessary steps to take in order to set up your dog-walking business correctly.
+However, there are a few necessary steps to take to ensure you do it correctly.
+In this guide, we’ll walk you through everything you need to know from permits and licensing to taxes, business structures and banking.

 In Canada, you don’t need a federal or provincial/territorial license to be a dog walker.
 However, you might need to be licensed at the municipal level – especially if you live in a highly populated city.

-For instance, you need a permit if you plan to walk dogs on a commercial basis in Toronto, and you can only walk up to 6 dogs at a time.
-A commercial permit is required for anyone walking more than 3 dogs — even if that person is the owner (excluding a service animal, if required).
+For instance, you need a permit if you plan to walk dogs on a commercial basis in Toronto, and you can only walk up to six dogs at a time.
+Similarly, you must get a dog walker’s license and renew it yearly to walk more than three dogs in Montreal, Quebec or simply walk dogs for compensation in Vaughan, Ontario.

-• Payment of a fee, which can vary depending on the length on the permit you want
+• Payment of a fee, which can vary depending on the length of the permit you want

 You don’t need any formal training or educational qualifications to start a dog-walking business.
 But, if you have qualifications in fields such as animal first aid, animal behaviour or veterinary care, this could enhance your reputation in the eyes of customers and build your business more quickly.